programweb/PyFlask-NoSQL-Graphdata-Protein-Website/README.md

 I used wget to bring them all down automatically locally - from a selected set of approved gene names in my protein database table.
 &nbsp;

-This may be missing a critical file.
+This may be missing a critical file(s).
+Sorry about that.
+I did this a while back.